How Mindfulness Can Help at Work

 Posted on Jan 19, 2016

-Many of us rush through the day with only a vague recollection of what breakfast or lunch tasted like, the daily commute, the many work projects and meetings just a blur.
+Many of us rush through the day with only a vague awareness of gulping down breakfast, the autopilot commute and the non-stop blur of meetings and projects.
 The result: stress, burnout, anxiety and depression.
 But you don’t need to feel powerless.
 Practicing mindfulness can help.

 “Mindfulness is about paying attention to what you are experiencing right now with genuine interest and a willingness to accept that experience, says Kaveri S. Patel, D.O., a family medicine doctor at the Palo Alto Medical Foundation.
 “The health benefits are many.
 Studies show that mindfulness reduces stress and anxiety, and provides us with a sense of well-being and the ability to notice the joyful moments in life.
 It also helps us relate to each other from a kinder place, making work a more positive experience and giving us tools to better cope with challenges.”